rstudio/bslib/reference/page.md

-- `page()`: A bslib wrapper for [`shiny::bootstrapPage()`](https://rdrr.io/pkg/shiny/man/bootstrapPage.html), a basic Boostrap page where the content is added directly to the page body.
+- `page()`: A bslib wrapper for [`shiny::bootstrapPage()`](https://rdrr.io/pkg/shiny/man/bootstrapPage.html), a basic Bootstrap page where the content is added directly to the page body.

 - `page_fluid()`: A bslib wrapper for